Dyson V12 Detect vs. V15 Detect: Which Option Is Better?

 Dyson V12 vs. V15 Detect interface

 There isn’t much difference between the V12 and V15 interfaces.
-Both use similar interactive screens behind the motor, showing information like the run time left on the battery and the piezo sensor output.
+Both use similar interactive screens behind the motor, displaying information such as the remaining battery runtime and the piezo sensor output.

-One variance is the button, but both have the same function of toggling between the power settings.
+One difference is the button, but both serve the same function: toggling between power settings.

 Dyson V15 power settings